ryrob30/mobile-services.en/help/using/usage/c-app-store-store-performance.md

 # App Store Overview Report{#app-store-overview-report}

-The App Store Overview report gives you a snapshot of your app store metrics, including the number of downloads, in-app purchases, app store average rating, download revenue, in-app revenue, downloads by country, downloads by app store, and in-app purchases by name.
+The **[!UICONTROL App Store Overview]** report gives you a snapshot of your app store metrics, including the number of downloads, in-app purchases, app store average rating, download revenue, in-app revenue, downloads by country, downloads by app store, and in-app purchases by name.

 >[!TIP]
 >